 If you are away from the house, you want to have a professionally monitored alarm system that notifies the police or an app that notifies you so that you can do the same.
 At a minimum, an alarm discourages the thief from hanging around and diligently searching for all of your valuables

 If that kind of expense just isn’t realistic for you, then the next best thing is an alarm to notify you when you are home and a thief enters your house.
 That way, you can call the police and prepare to defend your family.
 A good way to buy some extra time is a door stop alarm.
 You can put it in place when you come home, and it will alert you when the door opens.
 And, as an added bonus, you can use it when you travel too.
 You can also add a sensor doorbell to know if someone is at your door.

 Or, if you’re looking for something more permanent, they also offer standalone door and window sirens that will get your attention when someone opens your door unannounced.

 With those methods of attack covered, you will have drastically improved your front door security (and hopefully your other external doors too) and forced a criminal to look for another entrance.
 Hopefully, you’ve made those just as difficult to break into.
 If not, you can rest assured that you have tackled the top priority first, and forced any would-be burglar to spend more time outside your home at risk of being caught.

-If you pair this with some of our other recommended do it yourself security tips or our door security devices article, or our tips on finding the best home camera system to guard your entry, you will be well on your way to avoiding a burglary in your home.
+If you pair this with some of our other recommended do it yourself security tips, our door security devices article, or our tips on finding the best home camera system to guard your entry, you will be well on your way to avoiding a burglary in your home.
 Go grab some sweet tea and enjoy a football game, you deserve it.